-Supreme Court will hear another clash pitting religious rights against laws protecting LGBTQ persons from discrimination
+Supreme Court will hear another clash pitting religious rights against laws protecting LGBTQ people from discrimination

 The court restricted the new case to whether applying Colorado’s law “to compel an artist to speak or stay silent violates the free speech clause of the First Amendment.”

-The court will hear the case, 303 Creative LLC v, Elenis, in the term that begins in October.
+The court will hear the case, 303 Creative LLC v.
+Elenis, in the term that begins in October.

 According to her filings in the Supreme Court, Lorie Smith is an artist and website designer who plans to go into the wedding website business.
 She wants to create only websites that “that promote her understanding of marriage as between one man and one woman, and she would like to post an online statement explaining she can only speak messages that are consistent with her religious convictions.”